UWA-CITS5206-DMR/react-ui/docs/FEATURES.md

 - Instructor-side: Full management of all diagnostic requests from all groups
 - Lab request approval and status tracking
 - File access control through approved file system with page-range authorization
-- Students can only access files linked to their completed requests
+- Students can access files linked to their completed requests or via instructor manual release
 - Request dashboard, to-do lists, and statistics for instructors

 ### User Management